Universite-Gustave-Eiffel/PedSim/README.md

 # Models and assumptions used to develop the platform
 ## Flow equations and numerical scheme
-The built model is macroscopic dynamic, so we consider the traffic as a continuous flow, and pedestrians’ general behavior is treated by analogy to transport models in fluid dynamics.

-The equilibrium relation links pedestrians’ speed with their density.
 We essentially used flow equations and numerical schemes described in Stéphane Mollier’s thesis, « Two-dimensional models for large-scale traffic networks » [1] to construct the model.

 (### Time discretization
 * Runge Kutta ### Space discretization * Weno scheme * splitting method)